borgbackup/borg/docs/quickstart.rst

 When repository encryption is enabled all data is encrypted using 256-bit AES_ encryption and the integrity and authenticity is verified using `HMAC-SHA256`_.

-All data is encrypted before being written to the repository.
-This means that an attacker who manages to compromise the host containing an encrypted archive will not be able to access any of the data.
+All data is encrypted on the client before being written to the repository.
+This means that an attacker who manages to compromise the host containing an encrypted archive will not be able to access any of the data, even as the backup is being made.

 |project_name| supports different methods to store the AES and HMAC keys.

 ``repokey`` mode
     The key is stored inside the repository (in its "config" file).
     Use this mode if you trust in your good passphrase giving you enough protection.
+The repository server never sees the plaintext key.

 ``keyfile`` mode
     The key is stored on your local disk (in ``~/.borg/keys/``).